lyteword/chspurgeon-tod/volume-5/psalm-112.md

 **Verse 1.** This psalm is a praising of God for blessing the believer, and the whole Psalm doth prove that the believer is blessed: which proposition is set down in verse 1, and confirmed with as many reasons as there are verses following.
 Whence learn,

-1\.Albeit, in singing of certain psalms, or parts thereof, there be nothing directly spoken of the Lord, or to the Lord, yet he is praised when his truth is our song, or when his works and doctrine are our song; as here it is said, *Praise ye the Lord,* and then in the following verses the blessedness of the believer taketh up all the psalm.
+1\.
+Albeit, in singing of certain psalms, or parts thereof, there be nothing directly spoken of the Lord, or to the Lord, yet he is praised when his truth is our song, or when his works and doctrine are our song; as here it is said, *Praise ye the Lord,* and then in the following verses the blessedness of the believer taketh up all the psalm.

-2\.It is the Lord's praise that his servants are the only blessed people in the world. *Praise ye the Lord.* Why? because *Blessed is the man that feareth the Lord.*
+2\.
+It is the Lord's praise that his servants are the only blessed people in the world. *Praise ye the Lord.* Why? because *Blessed is the man that feareth the Lord.*

-3\.He is not the blessed man who is most observant to catch opportunities to have pleasure, profit, and worldly preferment, and careth not how he cometh by them: but he is the blessed man who is most observant of God's will, and careful to follow it.— *David Dickson.*
+3\.
+He is not the blessed man who is most observant to catch opportunities to have pleasure, profit, and worldly preferment, and careth not how he cometh by them: but he is the blessed man who is most observant of God's will, and careful to follow it.— *David Dickson.*

 **Verse 1.** *Blessed is the man that feareth the Lord.* It is not said simply, "Blessed is the man who fears": for there is a fear which of itself produces misery and wretchedness rather than happiness.
 It has to do, therefore, chiefly with what is feared.
 To fear when it is not becoming, and not to fear when fear is proper, these are not blessedness for a man, but misery and wretchedness.
 The prophet, therefore, says rightly, "Blessed is the man that feareth *the Lord* ":and in the 7th and 8th verses he says of this blessed one that he shall not be afraid of evil tidings.
 Therefore, he who fears God and, according to the exhortation of Christ, does not fear those who can kill the body, he truly may be numbered among the blessed.— *Wolfgang Musculus.*